Amrhub/To-Do-list/README.md

 ![screenshot](./app_screenshot.png)

-This is milestone is about making to do list bit interactive adding check functionality and storing list into local storage.
+This is milestone is about making to do list interactive adding and removing tasks.

 ## Built With